riddhi-jain/tic-tac-toe/README.md

 # tic-tac-toe
-Come play with the computer.
+Come play with the computer fast.